Saya Woolfalk: Recognition

-Woolfalk has been the recipient of the Joan Mitchell MFA fellowship, New York Foundation for the Arts (NYFA) fellowship for cross-disciplinary and performance work, the Art Matters grant, the Franklin Furnace Fund Grant for performance art, and the Deutsche Bank Fellowship Award.
-Woolfalk has also been an artist-in-residence at the Studio Museum in Harlem, the Newark Museum of Art, Dieu Donne Papermill in New York City, the Museum of Arts and Design, the Simons Center for Geometry and Physics in Stony Brook, New York, Smack Mellon in Brooklyn, and Headlands Center for the Arts in California.
+Woolfalk has been the recipient of the Joan Mitchell MFA fellowship, the New York Foundation for the Arts (NYFA) fellowship for cross-disciplinary and performance work, the Art Matters grant, the Franklin Furnace Fund Grant for performance art and the Deutsche Bank Fellowship Award.
+Woolfalk has also been an artist-in-residence at the Studio Museum in Harlem, the Newark Museum of Art, Dieu Donne Papermill in New York City, the Museum of Arts and Design, the Simons Center for Geometry and Physics in Stony Brook, New York, Smack Mellon in Brooklyn and Headlands Center for the Arts in California.

 Personal life

-Woolfalk is the daughter of a Japanese mother and a biracial African-American and white father.
+Woolfalk is the daughter of a Japanese mother and a biracial African American and Caucasian father.
 Her upbringing puts her in a position to chart an expanded definition of cultural diversity.
 She currently lives in Brooklyn, New York with her husband, the anthropologist Sean T. Mitchell and their daughter Aya.
 Woolfalk maintains an art studio in Manhattan.